 Regardless of which assault type you’ve been charged with, we are fully equipped to handle the many tasks required to come up with your strongest defense.
 Your defense team here at the firm will:

-If you are charged with assault we can sort out possible defenses.
-These include a lack of evidence, self-defense, defense of others, lack of intent, defense of property, and Miranda violations.
+Other potential prosecuting holes can include a lack of evidence, self-defense, defense of others, lack of intent, defense of property, and Miranda violations.
 Our end goal if at all possible is to obtain an acquittal or dismissal.

-In any event, you need the strongest and most aggressive assault charge defense lawyer Phoenix Arizona.
-We invite you to contact us today at 602-324-5300 at any time to schedule your free consultation with a knowledgeable and experienced criminal defense attorney.
+To defend such strong charges against you, consider getting the strongest and most aggressive assault attorney Phoenix Arizona.
+We invite you to contact us today at 602-324-5300 at any time to schedule your free consultation with the knowledgeable and experienced criminal defense attorney.